April 29, 2020

 • We will preserve the long-term financial health of our organization.

 On the other hand, the second priority points to the need to come through the immediate crisis not only with core staff and programs intact, but also with the financial flexibility to explore new options.
-Maintaining a few months of cash reserves is one way to accomplish that.
+Maintaining a few months of cash reserves is one way to accomplish this.
 That might not be possible for everyone: national research shows that most nonprofits function with fewer than three months of operating reserves.
 But you will still face investment needs down the road, so not fully depleting the rainy day fund might still be a good idea.
-(Yes, we know it’s raining pretty hard during this COVID-19 storm.)

 * * *